jkpubsrc/python-module-jk-keyvaluestore/README.md

 For clarification all arguments have been named in this example (in their order of declaration).

 * `dirPath` must refer to an existing directory that will hold the data.
 If multiple instances are created they must refer to the same directory.
-* If this is not a read only instance `identifier` must be either a valid string or a valid integer value.
+* If this is not a read-only instance `identifier` must be either a valid string or a valid integer value.
 If it is a string the identifier is matched against `r[a-zA-Z0-9_+-\.]+`.
-If it is an integer the value must be greater or equal to zero.
-If you specify `None` (which is the default) the data store will be read only.
+If it is an integer the value must be greater than or equal to zero.
+If you specify `None` (which is the default) the data store will be read-only.

 ### Write data